dineshkumares/chuiaidocs/source/index.html.md

 <aside class="warning">
-Remember — this endpoint processes one face at time.
+Remember — this endpoint processes one face at a time.
 </aside>

 ### Collection ID